magicapple/koa-user/README.md

 # koa-user
 koa2 learning project with user login and registration

-pls check the docs folder
+pls check the docs folder for more details